-"Clauses" refer to a set of logical statements in Conjunctive Normal Form (CNF) representing the knowledge base.
-In the context of PL-RESOLUTION, the set of clauses is derived from the CNF representation of KB $\land\neg\alpha$, where KB is the knowledge base, and α is the negated query.
+In the context of PL-RESOLUTION, the set of clauses is derived from the CNF representation of KB $\Lambda \neg \alpha$, where KB is the knowledge base, and α is the negated query.

 During the resolution process, the algorithm iterates over pairs of clauses in the set, attempting to resolve them to obtain resolvents.
 The set of clauses is continuously updated with new resolvents in each iteration.